waku-org/docs.waku.org/docs/guides/nwaku/configure-discovery.md

   --discv5-bootstrap-node=[DISCV5 ENR BOOTSTRAP ENTRY 2]
 ```

-For instance, consider a `nwaku` node that enables `Discv5` and bootstraps its routing table using a static `ENR`:
+For example, consider a `nwaku` node that enables `Discv5` and bootstraps its routing table using a static `ENR`:

 ```bash
 ./build/wakunode2 \